 After receiving a bulging disc diagnosis, the first step is to educate yourself about the facts behind this condition.
 A good place to start is to learn more about the various parts of your spine and what their functions are.

 Your spinal cord is surrounded and protected by a column of bones known as vertebrae.
 In between the vertebrae are discs which offer cushioning and shock absorption in the back and neck.
 These soft, circular discs that are located between each set of vertebrae have a tendency to change as you age.
 They lose water content, become rigid, and lose elasticity.
 This deterioration can present in patients as young as their 20s, but is much more common in people who are in their 40s or 50s.

 Eventually, the deterioration of a disc can progress to the point that a bulge in the disc’s surface can place pressure on a nearby nerve, nerve root, or the spinal cord itself.
 This nerve compression can cause painful symptoms.
 In the event that a bulging disc actually ruptures, this condition is called a herniated disc.

-When diagnosing a bulging disc, your doctor will likely have you undergo a physical exam and evaluate your symptoms.
-By learning about the specific location of your symptoms, your doctor can typically discern the location of the bulging disc.
+When diagnosing a bulging disc, your physician will likely have you undergo a physical exam and evaluate your symptoms.
+By learning about the specific location of your symptoms, your physician can typically discern the location of the bulging disc.
 An MRI might also help discover bulging discs and other abnormalities in your spine.